jpetrich/personal-website/_posts/2021-01-19-model-f-unboxing.md

 published: true
 ---

+Update 01-30-2021: Originally, I incorrectly asserted that the keyboards would ship with the keys pre-installed when the dye sublimated ones are ready.
+This was incorrect, and the article has been updated to reflect that.

 In the summer of 2017, I heard of an intriguing project to reproduce a classic and well-loved keyboard, the IBM Model F. The Model F is known for its unique keypress action - the buckling spring.
 Unlike most mechanical keyboard switches, the switch in a buckling spring keyboard gives the spring in each key